How to Write the Stanford University Essays 2019-2020

 For this significant challenge question, you might decide to go with a traditional answer but still put a creative spin on it.
-Avoid picking an obscure or arbitrary topic that is not actually a significant challenge.
-For example, you could write about one of the more commonly publicized issues that we face, like gender parity, aging populations, skills development, or global warming, but be careful since those topics have the potential to become trite depending on how you address them.
+Avoid picking an obscure or arbitrary topic that is not actually a significant challenge, and also watch out for writing about an issue in overly vague terms.
+You could write about topics like gender parity, ageing populations, skills development, or global warming, but be careful since those topics have the potential to become trite depending on how you address them.

-Writing simply about the fact that the challenge exists is less interesting than if you wrote something along the lines of how you believe the greatest challenge will be spreading actionable awareness of the issue to overcome our current apathy, with a brief suggestion on how that could be attained.
-Doing so would make your answer stand out more than just speaking too generally about something like poverty or sustainability.
-For example, if you talked about gender inequality, and suggested focusing on addressing the gender gap within STEM fields more specifically, you would be showing that you think proactively about trying to solve the issue without oversimplifying it.
+Writing simply about the fact that the challenge exists is also less interesting than if you wrote something referencing momentum in terms of future change, or possibly even past decline.
+For example, in addressing a topic like pollution, you could talk about how your view is that you believe the greatest challenge will be spreading actionable awareness of the issue to overcome our current apathy, maybe with a brief suggestion on how that could be attained.
+Doing so would make your answer stand out more than just speaking too generally.
+To give another example, if you talked about gender inequality, and suggested focusing on addressing the gender gap within STEM fields more specifically, you would be showing that you think proactively about trying to solve the issue without oversimplifying it.

 Writing about how you spent your last two summers should be pretty direct — anything you have been involved in is fair game, and showing a variety of interests is again advisable.
 For example, you could write out a list of the disparate activities like: